LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 Unordered Containers
 ====================

-Unordered containers store their elements in a manner where there is no position based ordering.
+Unordered containers store their elements in a manner without any position-based ordering.
 Lasso supports two unordered container types: :type:`map` and :type:`set`.
 Maps provide access to the elements via separate keys.
 Sets store only the elements themselves.